Travel Security Guide for Researchers

 Border Crossing Best Practices

-- Power Down: Turn your devices completely off or switch them to airplane mode before reaching customs and immigration checkpoints.
+- Power Down: Turn your devices completely off before reaching customs and immigration checkpoints.
+This ensures cloud data isn't accidentally downloaded during a search.

-- Handle Searches: Border officials in many countries have the authority to search electronic devices.
+- Handle Searches: Border officials in many countries have the authority to search electronic devices without a warrant.
 If asked, comply with lawful requests.
 If possible, unlock the device yourself rather than providing the password.

 Network Security Guidelines